Invisible Agent, The Mummy's Tomb (1942)

 Starring: Dick Foran, Elyse Knox, Ilona Massey, John Hubbard, Jon Hall, Peter Lorre

 The grandson of Dr. Jack Griffin, the original Invisible Man, has moved to the United States and now runs a print shop in Manhattan under the assumed name of Frank Raymond.
-Into his shop come four armed men who reveal that they know his true identity.
-Three of them are German, while one is Japanese.
-They want the invisibility formula and do not belief Griffin when he says he has it.
+Into his shop come four armed men, three German and one Japanese, who reveal that they know his true identity.
+They want the invisibility formula and don’t believe Griffin when he says he has it.
 Griffin manages to escape with the formula but is reluctant to release it to the US military.
-When Pearl Harbour is bombed, he changes his mind, as long as he will be the only person who becomes invisible.
-He is parachuted into Germany and finds the house of Arnold Schmidt, who reveals his mission; to obtain a list of Japanese spies operating within the U.S………
+When Pearl Harbor is bombed, he changes his mind, as long as he will be the only person who becomes invisible.
+He is parachuted into Germany and finds the house of Arnold Schmidt, who reveals his mission; to obtain a list of Japanese spies operating within the U.S….

 Thirty years after he made that journey to Kharis’s tomb, Steve Banning recites his tale to his family and evening guests in his Mapleton, Massachusetts home.
 Meanwhile back in the tomb, Andoheb explains the legend of Kharis to his follower, Mehemet Bey.
 After passing on the instructions for the use of the tana leaves and assigning Mehemet the task of meting out retribution to the remaining members of the Banning Expedition and their descendants, Andoheb expires.
 Bey and Kharis leave Egypt for the journey to the United States and Massachusetts, where Bey takes the caretaker’s job at the local cemetery, sets up shop and administers the tana brew to Kharis.
 The monster sets out to avenge the desecration of Ananka’s tomb and first on his list is Steve………….